-UX design plays a vital role in the overall success of your website or software application.
+UX design plays a vital role in the overall success of your website or application.
 It’s not uncommon then that companies put a large number of resources into developing UX that is both highly functional and innovative for their user base.
-However, how do you know if you’re seeing a positive ROI when it comes to your investments in UX?
-The answer can be found through the measurements of KPIs.
+However, how do you know if you’re seeing a positive return on investment (ROI) when it comes to your investments in UX?
+The answer can be found through the measurements of key performance indicators (KPIs).

 Knowing how long it takes for your users to complete a task will give you valuable insight into the effectiveness of your UX design.
 “Tasks” can be any process that the company defines for its users, including filling out forms, completing surveys, making a purchase, or following through with other calls to action.
 Regardless of the task defined, it’s important to establish benchmarks on the length of time it takes for each task to be completed.
-In most case, the less time spent on specific tasks, the better, and this data will help to monitor the performance of subsequent designs.
+In most cases, the less time spent on specific tasks, the better.
+And this data will help to monitor the performance of subsequent designs.

 All UX designs should be user-friendly with a focus on improving the customer experience.
 However, no two designs are the same, and each of them may generate their own frequency of errors when users interact with them.
 These errors can happen when users improperly fill out forms, submit payment information, or forget to enter their credentials.
 While these issues may seem to be user-generated, recognizing consistencies around this measurement may show signs of inefficiencies when it comes to the overall structure of your UX.

 Your UX design should be highly engaging while limiting the number of user drop-offs that you experience.
 Measuring the number and percentage of visitors who leave the conversion funnel is essential to ensuring your UX design is optimized correctly.
 This KPI will help you to identify common issues your design may be suffering from while showing you the effectiveness of your calls to action.
-Measuring your drop-off rates over time gives you the ability to conduct more in-depth analysis on every level of your UX design, helping you to gauge the success of simple or more substantial improvements.
+Measuring your drop-off rates over time gives you the ability to conduct more in-depth analysis on every level of your UX design.
+This helps you gauge the success of simple or more substantial improvements.

 One of the more obvious KPIs that should be tracked when monitoring the ROI of your UX is your conversion rates.
 Without knowing the percentage of your users that complete an action or convert a sale, you won’t be able to track the profitability of your project.
 When measuring conversion rates, companies should consider if their current UX design is producing the number of actions they had hoped for.
 If not, conversion rate KPIs can help drive decisions towards needed UX design changes.
 Conversion rate measurements help to recognize the effects that adequate branding, usability, and accessibility can have on your UX design.